-She teamed up with Dr. Cynthia Brooks, M.D. and Dana Hess, PA-C and Skintastic morphed into a boutique Med-Spa.
-Mrs. Rushnell then completed schooling for Clinical Electrology and Laser Hair Removal.
-She is now a board-certified Medical Electrologist, Certified Laser Specialist, and a member of The Society
+She teamed up with Dr. Cynthia Brooks, M.D., and Dana Hess, PA-C, and Skintastic morphed into a boutique Med-Spa.
+Mrs. Rushnell then completed schooling in Clinical Electrology and Laser Hair Removal.
+She is now a board-certified Medical Electrologist, Certified Laser Specialist, and a member of The Society.

 Mrs. Rushnell loves meeting new patients and creating unique, effective treatment plans to help them achieve their beauty goals.
 If you have questions about CoolSculpting or want to know if it’s right for you, call (352) 610-9900 or contact us to schedule a consultation today.